 photo by Peter Cox

-At a first glance you see an abstract play with shapes that are interrupted and repeated.
-Upon discovering an arm or leg, it becomes clear these are human figures: fragmentized silhouettes.
+At a first glance you see an abstract play with shapes, interrupted and repeated.
+Upon discovering an arm or leg, it becomes clear these are human figures, fragmentized silhouettes.
 They move through a sequence of anonymous rooms, resembling a hall of mirrors.

 ‘Thin Places’ is what the Celts referred to as places where it is easy to reach the higher forces, the unknown.
 This work sprouted from the question: has the digital Cloud replaced the religious God?
 In what way are they similar, in what way do they differ?